dxfrontier/cds-ts-repository/README.md

 `Parameters`

-- `localeCodeKeys (object)`: An object containing language codes `'en', 'de', 'fr', 'ro', ... ` and entity keys to filter entries.
+- `localeCodeKeys (Object)`: An object containing language codes `'en', 'de', 'fr', 'ro', ... ` and entity keys to filter entries.
-- `fieldsToUpdate (object)`: An object representing the keys and values to update.
+- `fieldsToUpdate (Object)`: An object representing the keys and values to update.
 Each key corresponds to a property in the entity.

 `Return`